davidakennedy/davidakennedy.com/_src/blog/2015-03-21-a-text-playlist/index.md

 [**Before His Time: The Untold Story of Harry T. Moore, America's First Civil Rights Martyr**](http://www.amazon.com/Before-His-Time-Untold-Americas/dp/0684854538/) (book): I came across Harry's story when I [wrote about him as a freelance writer](/blog/before-his-time-harry-t-moore/), and I've never forgotten him.
 His life and work remind me about focus, unwavering determination and courage.

 [**What Should I Do with My Life?
 The True Story of People Who Answered the Ultimate Question**](http://www.amazon.com/Should-People-Answered-Ultimate-Question/dp/B007CFWFGI/) (book): I first read this book after college.
 It's a reminder that we all have our own path, and we need to embrace that.
-Also, what ends up fulfilling us for &#8220;work&#8221; may surprise us.
+Also, what ends up fulfilling us for "work" may surprise us.

 [**Navigating Stuckness**](http://transom.org/2014/jonathan-harris/) (article): This piece by Jonathan Harris has stuck with me from the moment I read it for the first time, particularly this part: